rust-lang/rust/doc/rust.md

 state.
 In this state it executes the statements of its entry function, and any functions called by the entry function.

-A task may transition from the *running* state to the *blocked* state any time it makes a blocking receive call on a port, or attempts a rate-limited blocking send on a channel.
-When the communication expression can be completed -- when a message arrives at a sender, or a queue drains sufficiently to complete a rate-limited send -- then the blocked task will unblock and transition back to *running*.
+A task may transition from the *running* state to the *blocked* state any time it makes a blocking communication call.
+When the call can be completed -- when a message arrives at a sender, or a buffer opens to receive a message -- then the blocked task will unblock and transition back to *running*.

 A task may transition to the *failing* state at any time, due being killed by some external event or internally, from the evaluation of a